-Trust arrangements – significant changes to reporting requirements are being introduced
+Trust arrangements – significant changes to reporting requirements introduced

 For example, the following arrangements may need to be registered with HMRC.

 - Nominee / bare trusts arrangements: This is where the legal owner of an asset is different from the beneficial owner.

 - Deeds of assignment: Often used in relation to property to transfer all or part ownership of a property to another person.
 These are sometimes used to transfer property between spouses or family members.

 - Will trusts: Trusts created by someone’s will.
 For example, a will may provide that income received from an asset(s) will be paid to the surviving spouse for their lifetime, with the capital then passing to the deceased’s children.